-Elephant is not always the most graceful creature, though it still gives majesty a good name and therefore it is known as a Royal Animal.
+The elephant is not always the most graceful creature, though it still gives majesty a good name, and therefore it is known as a Royal Animal.

 A stone tablet discovered in Greece once read...

-Elephants have a positive symbolic meaning all over the world and are considered a symbol of good luck, power, success wisdom and experience.
+Elephants have a positive symbolic meaning all over the world, and they are considered to be a symbol of good luck, power, success, wisdom, and experience.

-Because elephants are highly social animals, they are also considered to be a symbol of loyalty, companionship and unity.
+Because elephants are highly social animals, they are also regarded as a symbol of loyalty, companionship, and unity.

 You might be wondering: